Redemptor: Plot

-Meanwhile, An activist called the Crocodile is turning the mind of peasants and miners away from the throne and he is trying to overthrown the rulers of Aristar.
-Tarisai must fight to defend the empire or else lose everything.
+Meanwhile, an activist called the Crocodile is turning the mind of peasants and miners away from the empire's noble class, which has thus far abused their authority under the empire.
+Tarisai must fight to rectify the past crimes of the empire while retaining her sanity.

 Reception

 The book received generally positive receptions from reviewers and readers.
 A review from Kirkus Reviews called the novel “A strong and worthy successor that showcases the skill of a master worldbuilder.”
 A review from NPR states that “Redemptor continues the breathtakingly beautiful tale of a young woman who is being torn apart by the responsibilities of being both empress and sacrifice”.

 Alex Brown in a review for Locus stated that “this is a series begging to be reread.
 Jordan Ifueko’s West African-influenced duology is one of the best YA fantasies I’ve read in a long time”.

 Buzzfeed named Redemptor one of the best books of August 2021, saying it was "[i]mmersive and gorgeously written."